Welcome to your new home

 Building insurance

-The Council insures the development/Retirement Living Court including individual properties.
-The cost of this buildings insurance for your individual property is recharged to you annually and payable monthly, quarterly or annually by direct debit or cheque.
+The Council insures the Development/Retirement Living Court including individual properties (except the Bungalows at Newnham Way).
+The cost of the buildings insurance for your individual property is recharged to you through the service charge.

 To avoid any possible misunderstanding, this proportion is not affected by the percentage ownership of the lease.